Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'kubectl_apply' or when to choose file-based vs subcommand-based creation.
-The description lacks decision-making context.
+No guidance is provided on when to use this tool over alternatives like kubectl_apply or when to choose file-based vs subcommand-based creation.
+The description does not mention prerequisites, context, or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.